halloverden/fotihose/projects/fih-button/README.md

 This component is part of the [Fotihose](https://github.com/halloverden/fotihose) network, which is a network of standalone components.

+## Description
+A simple wrapper for a native button element that shows a loading indicator in the button when prompted.

 ## Considerations
 This component relies on [Renderer2](https://angular.io/api/core/Renderer2) for styling.